 Slater and Zurz Legal Team in Ohio Take Action on Legal Malpractice Claims

-If you find that your attorney has caused any of these issues you need to find a trusted attorney group today.
+If your attorney has caused any of these issues, you need to find a trusted attorney group today.
 Slater and Zurz offer you a free consultation to discuss your claim.
-They work on contingency fee only, if they feel your case has merit.
+They work on contingency fees only if they feel your case has merit.

 Never wait to call to get quality legal help.
 The Law Offices of Slater and Zurz in Ohio can take action on your legal malpractice claim.